|

 Background.

-grant writing, but before long I expanded into marketing, business planning, and investor
+grant writing.
+Then I expanded into marketing, business planning, and investor

 communications.
 In the mid '80s I began to work on